Understanding Sharing Permissions

 Note: If you are part of an Organization using Figma then your sharing permissions are slightly different.
 Learn more about Organization Permissions in our Member Management section.

 In this article, we will only cover the Permission levels in Figma.
-For more information on sharing your Files or inviting collaborators to Projects, check out our Sharing Files and Projects article.
+For more information on sharing your Files or inviting collaborators to Projects, check out our Sharing Files and Sharing Projects articles.

 To support collaboration and improve design workflows within Teams, we have Permissions.
 Permissions control how other collaborators can interact with your Files and Projects.